-Corollary 14 The number of cuts in the minimal allocation equals the number of buyers and sellers minus the number of (disjoint) components in the graph representing the minimal allocation.
+Corollary 3 The number of extinguished agents in the minimal allocation equals the number of buyers and sellers minus the number of (disjoint) components in the graph representing the minimal allocation.

 Proof.
-It follows from Corollary 10 that the k-th component has at most $N_k + M_k - 1$ cuts.
-Summing over all components, we obtain the upper bound on the number of cuts.
-Now let us show that a component of a graph induced by minimal allocation cannot have less than N+K-1 cuts.
-From Proposition 13, it follows that without loss of generality we can consider a minimal allocation that is spartan and hence all agents are extinguished no more than once.
-Suppose a component has fewer than N+K-1 cuts.
-In that case the total number of links is at most N + K - 2 and hence at least two agents remain unextinguished.
+It follows from Corollary 1 that the k-th component has at most $N_k + M_k - 1$ extinguished agents.
+Summing over all components, we obtain the upper bound on the number of extinguished agents.
+Now let us show that a component of a graph induced by minimal allocation cannot have less than N+M-1 extinguished agents.
+From Proposition 2, it follows that without loss of generality we can consider a minimal allocation that is spartan and hence all agents are extinguished no more than once.
+Suppose a component has fewer than N+M-1 extinguished agents.
+In that case the total number of links is at most N+M-2 and hence at least two agents remain unextinguished.
 The trading partners of the unextinguished agents are extinguished (by transactions with unextinguished agents).
 Denote by Ω{1h} and Ω{2h} the sets of agents who are h links away from unextinguished agents 1 and 2. (Ω{10} is agent 1 himself, and Ω{11} is the set of agents who are connected to agent 1 and hence extinguished by that trade.)
 Note that agents in a set Ω{1k} are extinguished by agents in a set Ω{1k-1} .
 Consequently, any agent connected via a chain with agent 1 is extinguished by agents closer to agent 1, and the same is true for those surrounding other unextinguished agents.
-Thus, the clusters around unextinguished agents can never be connected to each other, which contradicts the assumption that they belong to the same component of the graph. \blacksquare
+Thus, the clusters around unextinguished agents can never be connected to each other, which contradicts the assumption that they belong to the same component of the graph.